 About 9.8 percent boundary walls are in the encroached land and 31.1 percent are of squatters.
-Majority of the boundary walls (59.0 percent) are in lands of other categories.
+Majority of the boundary walls (59.0 percent) are in own lands as per the opinion of the concern family / person.
 Distribution of boundary walls by encroacher, squatter and project location is presented in the tables below.